Sharpness-Aware Minimization Efficiently Selects Flatter Minima Late in Training: Introduction

 Understanding the surprising generalization abilities of over-parameterized neural networks yields an important yet open problem in deep learning.
 Recently, it has been observed that the generalization of neural networks is closely tied to the sharpness of the loss landscape~\citep{keskar2017on,zhang2017understanding,Neyshabur2017exploring,Jiang2020Fantastic}.
 This has led to the development of many gradient-based optimization algorithms that explicitly/implicitly regularize the sharpness of solutions.
 In particular, \citet{foret2021sharpnessaware} proposed Sharpness-Aware Minimization (SAM), which has substantially improved the generalization and robustness~\citep{zhang2024duality} of neural networks across many tasks, including computer vision~\citep{foret2021sharpnessaware,chen2022when,kaddour2022when} and natural language processing~\citep{bahri-etal-2022-sharpness}.

 Despite the empirical success of SAM, its effectiveness is not yet fully understood. \citet{Andriushchenko2022towardsunderstand} has shown that existing theoretical justifications based on PAC-Bayes generalization bounds~\citep{foret2021sharpnessaware,wu2020adversarial} are incomplete in explaining the superior performance of SAM.
-Additionally, recent theoretical analyses of SAM's dynamics and properties often rely on unrealistic assumptions, such as a sufficiently small learning rate~\citep{monzio2023sde}, which undermines the validity of their conclusions.
+Additionally, recent theoretical analyses of SAM's dynamics and properties often rely on unrealistic assumptions, such as a sufficiently small learning rate or perturbation radius, which undermines the validity of their conclusions.
 Understanding the hidden mechanisms behind SAM remains an active area of research.

 Recent works show that the effectiveness of gradient-based optimization methods can be attributed to their \emph{implicit bias} toward solutions with favorable properties~\citep{vardi2023on}.
 One notable example of such implicit bias is that Stochastic Gradient Descent (SGD) and its variants tend to find flat minima, which often leads to better generalization~\citep{keskar2017on,zhang2017understanding}.
 It is known that SAM selects flatter minima over SGD in practice, which represents a form of implicit bias as well.
 While the design of SAM is inspired by sharpness regularization, its practical implementation (see \cref{eq:update_rule_of_SAM}), which minimizes a first-order approximation of the original objective (see \cref{eq:obj_SAM,eq:approximation}), does not explicitly achieve this.
-Understanding SAM's implicit bias towards flatter minima, especially in comparison to SGD, is of paramount importance for explaining its effectiveness and is the primary focus of this work.
+Understanding SAM's implicit bias towards flatter minima, especially in comparison to SGD, is of paramount importance for explaining its effectiveness.